 The best thing to do is to assess how much money you have saved up for a down payment and avoid emptying your savings account or borrowing from your retirement account.
 You should hold onto these funds in case of an emergency and to support your lifestyle in retirement.
 If you’re short on down payment money, keep saving.
 Set aside money in a high-yield savings account or a money market account.
 By doing so, you’ll ensure your money keeps growing while you’re working towards your savings goals.

 It's important to focus on saving for your down payment, but don’t forget about closing costs.
 Closing costs are fees that are due once you’ve closed on your home, which pay for attorney fees, courier fees, appraisals, and inspection costs.
-Closing costs are often 2-5% of the total purchase price of the home (but when you partner with Jovio, you’ll get 1% cash back to help you cover the costs).
+Closing costs are often 2-5% of the total purchase price of the home.
 Be sure to save up for these costs separately from your down payment savings.

 The last step before starting your search for a lender is gathering important documentation.
 When you start meeting with mortgage lenders, they’ll want you to hand over documents to prove your income and ability to repay a loan.
 These documents include your paystubs, tax returns, W-2s, and bank statements.
 Don’t get caught off guard.
 It’s best to have these items prepared before you start shopping for a lender.